RevenueHunt/docs/docs/how-to-guides/add-javascript.md

 icon: material/language-javascript
 ---

 # How to Add JavaScript to the Quiz

 Unlock the full potential of your Shop Quiz by integrating custom JavaScript.
 We made it very easy for developers to tap into the quiz response and get all the information they need: individual answers to questions, triggered tags and recommended products.

-With custom JavaScript you can:
+With custom JavaScript, you can:

 - add custom behavior, images, texts or logic
 - display custom product recommendations